-E-NEEDS
+e-NEEDS

-The core ingredients of LifeWatch ERIC e-infrastructure are: open Its development has been guided by a holistic approach that researchers' needs from measurement to manuscript, as opposed to piecemeal development and addressing issues one at a time.
-LifeWatch ERIC actively consolidates national repositories along Zenodo, Rediam), which adhere to current data standards, are uploaded onto searchable platforms (federated, semantic, and Al-based), and comply with the FAIR principles (Blockchainbased Science Knowledge Graph (SKG)).
-There is an ongoing evaluation of the degree of maturation of new repositories, towards the seamless integration and utilisation of data within the LifeWatch ERIC ecosystem.
-Technologies deployed can flexibly of high-performance computing (HPC), which includes GPUs, Al capabilities, as well as resources for short- and long-term data storage.
+The core ingredients of LifeWatch ERIC e-infrastructure are: open Its development has been guided by a holistic approach that employs agile and cross-cutting solutions and addresses the researchers' needs from measurement to manuscript, as opposed to piecemeal development and addressing issues one at a time.
+LifeWatch ERIC actively consolidates national repositories along with European and global aggregators (e.g., GBIF, eLTER, DiSSCo, Zenodo, Rediam), which adhere to current data standards, are uploaded onto searchable platforms (federated, semantic, and Al-based), and comply with the FAIR principles (Blockchainbased Science Knowledge Graph (SKG)).
+There is an ongoing evaluation of the degree of maturity of new repositories, towards the seamless integration and utilisation of data within the LifeWatch ERIC ecosystem.
+Technologies deployed can flexibly switch between systems using a federating system architecture of high-performance computing (HPC), which includes GPUs, Al capabilities, as well as resources for short- and long-term data storage.
 These systems are interconnected.
 A continuous monitoring of potential future needs is in place.
-The following
+The following 2023.